HEKS/EPER – History

 Start of international development aid

-Major aid programmes
+Large-scale aid programmes

-Under the «Bread for Brethren» programme, churches and aid organizations in Switzerland raise 15.7 million francs within two years for development aid projects run by HEKS/EPER and Protestant missions.
-In addition, Reformed and Catholic churches join forces for the first time under an aid programme, Joint Church Aid, to assist victims of the Biafra War.
-Also, with the support of the Delta Ministry project in the US State of Mississippi, HEKS/EPER takes a stand in support of equal rights for African Americans in the USA.
+In the space of two years, churches and aid organisations in Switzerland raise 15.7 million francs for HEKS/EPER development aid projects and Protestant missions through «Bread for Brethren» (later to become «Bread for All»).
+IT is meant to be a one-off collection.
+But it soon becomes apparent that church funds will be needed every year if «Advocacy for the disadvantaged» is to prove more than just empty words.
+In addition, Reformed and Catholic Churches join forces for the first time to implement an aid programme for the victims of the Biafra war through Joint Church Aid.
+Besides, by supporting the «Delta Ministry» project in the US State of Mississippi, HEKS/EPER also takes a stand in favour of equal rights for African-Americans in the USA.

 Disaster relief and development policy

-Strengthened commitment to helping refugees in Switzerland
+Stronger commitment to the cause of refugees in Switzerland